Skip to main content

 Understand your house type

-Different houses have different quirks, and knowing yours early saves expensive surprises later.
-More than half of UK renovators live in homes built before 1940 (Houzz, 2025).
-Victorian terraces often have solid walls and lath-and-plaster ceilings.
-1930s semis commonly have cavity walls but may have original single-glazed windows.
+Victorian terraces often have solid walls and sagging lath-and-plaster ceilings.
+1930s semis commonly have cavity walls but may have original, chilly single-glazed windows.
 Post-war builds might contain asbestos in Artex coatings or floor tiles.
-None of these are reasons to panic, but they're reasons to investigate before you start knocking things about.
+None of these are reasons to panic, but you should investigate before you start knocking things about.
+Honely flags house-type specific considerations based on your property, so you know what to watch for before the first wall comes down.

 Check what permissions you might need